abergs/ideasofanders/_posts/2018-10-28-the-passwordless-web.md

 While the example above uses a USB stick, it can also be directly built into your phone or laptop and secured by fingerprint scanning or facial recognitnion.

 # My work
 I started working on my [FIDO2 project](https://github.com/abergs/fido2-net-lib) in the spring of 2018 after seing a presentation on the concept  because I was very excited about the possibility of making a complex digital life easier.
-Shortly after I began working on the open source project a security engineer from EA joined me and together we created the first implementation of FIDO2 in .NET CORE, enabling developers to make their websites, apps and systems FIDO2 ready and compliant.
+Shortly after I began working on the open source project a security engineer joined me and together we created the first implementation of FIDO2 in .NET CORE, enabling developers to make their websites, apps and systems FIDO2 ready and compliant.
 We're now launching version 1.0.0 and I couldn't be more proud of the work we've done together.

 If you are curious the project is open source and released under the MIT license here: [WebAuthn .net core FIDO2](https://github.com/abergs/fido2-net-lib)